shubham-verma-neo/question-maker/README.txt

 body format

-{                                   //an array of question number "questions": [1,2,5]    //provided question number must be in the range of total questions in paper otherwise error }
+{                         //an array of question number that need to delete "questions": [7,2,5]    //provided question number must be less than or equal to of total questions in paper otherwise error
+}

 ==================================================================================================================================================================================================